-This means that the Dell EqualLogic PS6210XS storage reduced power usage by more than two-thirds.
-This reduction can translate to dramatically lower electric bills.
+This means that the Dell EqualLogic PS6210S SSD storage array reduced power usage by almost three-fourths.
+This reduction, due in part to the number of PS6210S storage arrays compared to the number of PS6210XV arrays, can lead to lower electric bills.